- Distance from San Francisco: 191 miles

 Historically, the word "Tahoe" has been synonymous with one draw in particular: world-class skiing at the resorts surrounding the alpine lake for which the region is named.
 But in recent years, Lake Tahoe's reputation has skyrocketed as a year-round destination featuring warm-weather sports, superb restaurants, and even wine and food festivals.
-Popular ski resorts such as Squaw Valley have upped the ante for adventure-centric activities, and hiking and biking trails abound, with both family-friendly flat terrain and more rugged for the serious athlete in the bunch.
-Opportunities abound for whatever's on the itinerary, but here are some winning picks designed for an outdoors-oriented, family-friendly trip while the skis are packed away for the season. –By Blane Bachelor
+Popular ski resorts such as Squaw Valley have upped the ante for adventure-centric activities, and hiking and biking trails abound, with both family-friendly flat terrain and more rugged paths for the serious athletes.
+Opportunities abound for whatever's on the itinerary, but here are some winning picks designed for an outdoor-oriented, family-friendly trip when the skis are packed away for the season. – By Blane Bachelor

 Lake Tahoe Cheat Sheet

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

 1Get your itinerary started on a merry (and musical) note at the River Grill Tahoe, a festive outdoor restaurant that serves up California-centric dishes and an impressive wine list, as well as live music.
 Toast to the weekend amidst twinkling lights and candles on table tops, with views of the Truckee River in the backdrop.
 Arrive by 5 p.m. to take advantage of happy hour prices on drinks and appetizers until 6:30 p.m.

 2For dessert, indulge sweet-toothed travelers with a stop at Batch Cupcakery, at The Village at Squaw Valley, where daily rotating confections include such flavors as the Epic (a German chocolate cupcake) and Tahoe Toffee.
 The shop closes at 8 p.m.